Black Americans laud Juneteenth holiday, say more work ahead

 Added Rep. Paul Gosar, R-Ariz., who also voted against the bill: “We have one Independence Day, and it applies equally to all people of all races.”

-The sentiment was different in Texas, the first state to make Juneteenth a state holiday.
+The sentiment was different in Texas, the first state to make Juneteenth a holiday.

-“I’m happy as pink,” said Doug Matthew, 70, and a former city manager of Galveston who has helped coordinate the community’s Juneteenth celebrations since Texas made it a holiday.
+“I’m happy as pink,” said Doug Matthews, 70, and a former city manager of Galveston who has helped coordinate the community’s Juneteenth celebrations since Texas made it a holiday.

 He credited the work of state and local leaders with paving the way for this week’s step by Congress.